KQM-git/TCL/characters/electro/beidou.md

 * Increases active character’s resistance to interruption and decreases DMG taken.
 * A maximum of 1 lightning **discharge** can be triggered per second.
 * Snapshot on cast.
+  * However, if you swap to Beidou and cast her Burst too quick (Left Alt + Switch Character), her Lightning DMG might fail to snapshot certain buffs.

 | Effect | Talent 6% / Data |
 | :--- | :--- |